Swasti2004/Neuron_from_scratch/README.md

 In short, this project acts as a **learning tool** to understand:
 - How a perceptron works
 - Why some problems are solvable with a single neuron (**linear separability**)
-- Why more advanced networks (like multi-layer perceptrons) are needed for harder problems like XOR
+- Why more advanced networks (**multi-layer perceptrons**) are needed for harder problems like XOR

 ---

 ## 🔍 Observations
 - The perceptron **successfully learns** linearly separable gates (AND, OR, NAND).
-- It **fails to classify XOR**, demonstrating the **limitation of single-layer perceptrons**.
+- It **fails to classify XOR**, demonstrating the limitation of single-layer perceptrons.
 - Training progress is visible via **decision boundary shifts** across epochs.
 - Hyperparameters like **learning rate and epochs** significantly impact convergence.
 - Shows why **multi-layer networks (MLPs)** are required to solve XOR.